sebastianromano/Shortcuts/Health_universal/README.md

 # Health

-These shortcuts are concerned with different aspects of improving and/or automating Health.
+These shortcuts are concerned with different aspects of improving Health and/or automating the tasks related to Health.